oqwif/ChatView/README.md

 ---
 ![Swift Workflow](https://github.com/oqwif/ChatView/actions/workflows/swift.yml/badge.svg)
 ---
-`ChatView` is a robust and customizable SwiftUI package, facilitating the implementation of a sleek and user-friendly SwiftUI chat view with support for custom themes and the OpenAI chat API.
+`ChatView` provides a SwiftUI chat view for the OpenAI chat API.
+Easily incorporate into your own chat-based apps.
+It also supports OpenAI Functions (see Demo for an example).

 ## Installation